tentwentyfour/hotswap_ssd_bracket/README.md

 # Hotswap SSD Bracket

 This is a simple 2.5" to 3.5" SSD bracket for hotswap server bays.
-This was inspired and adapted from [this Thingiverse project](http://www.thingiverse.com/thing:68429) for the needs of [Tentwentyfour S.à.r.l](https://www.tentwentyfour.lu/).
+This was inspired and adapted from [this Thingiverse project](http://www.thingiverse.com/thing:68429) for the needs of [TenTwentyFour S.à.r.l](https://www.tentwentyfour.lu/).

 ## Bracket rendering: